mdn/kuma/docs/rendering.rst

 A revision goes through several rendering steps before it appears on the site:

 1. A user submits new content, and Kuma stores it as :ref:`revision-content`
-2. Kuma bleaches and filters the content to create :ref:`cleaned-content`
+2. Kuma bleaches and filters the content to create :ref:`bleached-content`
 3. KumaScript renders macros and returns :ref:`kumascript-content`
 4. Kuma bleaches and filters the content again to create :ref:`rendered-content`
 5. Kuma divides and processes the content into :ref:`body-html`, :ref:`quick-links-html`, :ref:`toc-html`, :ref:`summary-text-and-html`